amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

+Best way to see how the command line arguments work is through looking at `./matlab_runners/Demos/` which illustrates how each of the models is called

 ## FaceLandmarkVid and FaceLandmarkVidMulti

 Parameters for input (if nothing is specified attempts to read from a webcam with default values)